 PHI 2210.
-Survey of Global Philosophy (I, II; 3) Students analyze some of the major problem areas of philosophy from a global perspective and in 264 a range of time periods.
+Survey of Global Philosophy (I, PHI 2220.
+Introduction to Hip-Hop PHI 2230.
+Global Religion (II; 3) II; 3) Students analyze some of the major problem areas of philosophy from a global perspective and in 264 a range of time periods.
 Problems covered include freedom, religion, knowledge, and value.
+Philosophy (I; 3) Students are introduced to the major themes and thinkers in Africana philosophy through the lens of hip-hop culture.
+Students explore and respond to theories of knowledge, value, and being as they are articulated by key Students consider the origins and development of religion on a global basis, with particular attention to the interrelations of beliefs, ritual practices, and values.
 PHI 2240.
-Critical Thinking (I, II; 3) Students cover the basics of logic, argumentation, and problem solving with emphasis on applications of logic in reading and writing, including the recognition, evaluation, and construction of arguments.
-PHI 2220.
-Introduction to Hip-Hop Philosophy (I; 3) Students are introduced to the major themes and thinkers in Africana philosophy through the lens of hip-hop culture.
-Students explore and respond to theories of knowledge, value, and being as they are articulated by key philosophical and artistic figures.
+Critical Thinking (I, II; 3) philosophical and artistic figures.
 PHI 2250.
-Applied Ethics (I; 3) Students apply ethical theory to a range of contemporary personal, social, and professional issues.
+Applied Ethics (I; 3) PHI 3200.
+Environmental Ethics (I, Students cover the basics of logic, argumentation, and problem solving with emphasis on applications of logic in reading and writing, including the recognition, evaluation, and construction of arguments.
+Students apply ethical theory to a range of contemporary personal, social, and professional issues.
 The role of ethics in community life is explored and the sources of values, norms and principles are investigated.
-PHI 2230.
-Global Religion (II; 3) Students consider the origins and development of religion on a global basis, with particular attention to the interrelations of beliefs, ritual practices, and values.
-PHI 3200.
-Environmental Ethics (I, II, III; 3) This course provides an overview of the philosophical and ethical dimensions of the environmental crisis, including environmental politics, animal rights, and nonwestern views.
-This course will cover the main schools of thought in environmentalism from the pro- corporate wise use through to the most radical pro environmental stances with the intent being not only to produce a better understanding but also to provide various tools/solutions.
+II, III; 3) This course provides an overview of the philosophical and ethical dimensions of the environmental crisis, including environmental politics, animal rights, and nonwestern views.
+This course will cover the main schools of thought in environmentalism from the procorporate wise use through to the most radical pro environmental stances with the intent being not only to produce a better understanding but also to provide various tools/solutions.
 Prerequisite: PHI 2240.
 PHI 3250.
-Ethics of Digital Culture (On-demand; 3) Students investigate ethical challenges emerging from digita innovation in social, political, and economic spheres.
-Specific technologies are analyzed within the context of socia values including privacy, security transparency, equity, sustainability, rights, and justice.
+Ethics of Digital Culture (On-demand; 3) Students investigate ethical challenges emerging from digital innovation in social, political, and economic spheres.
+Specific technologies are analyzed within the context of social values including privacy, security, transparency, equity, sustainability, rights, and justice.
 PHI 3310.
 Global Philosophy to 1500 (I; 3) Students trace the development of philosophy from the ancient world until the beginning of the modern age from a global perspective.